Guided Super-Resolution as Pixel-to-Pixel Transformation: Experimental Results

 \section{Experimental Results}

-In the following, we analyse the performance of the proposed pixel-to-pixel transformation method on two different datasets\footnote{Our implementation and an example script can be found at: \url{https://github.com/riccardodelutio/PixTransform}}, and compare it to three state-of-the-art guided super-resolution methods, as well as two baselines.
+In the following, we analyse the performance of the proposed pixel-to-pixel transformation method on two different datasets, and compare it to three state-of-the-art guided super-resolution methods, as well as two baselines.